rajanish4/Dicom-anonymization/README.md

 pydicom

-dicom-anonymizer (needs to be built, from: https://github.com/KitwareMedical/dicom-anonymizer)
+dicom-anonymizer (needs to be built, taken from: https://github.com/KitwareMedical/dicom-anonymizer)

 # Installation
 1. Create a virtual environment with python 3.7